AlexWilkinsonnn/ndfd-pairs/ndfd_depos/README.md

 # ndfd_depos

-Generates a neutrino event (genie w/ ND flux) and runs particle propagation (edep-sim) in a large liquid argon volume (LArBath).
+Generates a neutrino event (genie with ND flux) and runs particle propagation (edep-sim) in a large liquid argon volume (LArBath).
 Event goes through translation and rotation (around beam axis) throws in ND to find a realisation that is selected.
 This event is moved to FD (Earth's curvature correction applied) and translation throws applied until a selected realisation is found.
 The result is the truth level information required to produce ND-FD pairs.

 ## System